 Sunglasses protect your eyes from UV rays and reduce the risk of cataracts.
 They also protect the tender skin around your eyes from sun exposure.

 Sunglasses that block both UVA and UVB rays offer the best protection.
 Most sunglasses sold in the United States, regardless of cost, meet this standard.
 Wrap-around sunglasses work best because they block UV rays from sneaking in from the side.
+It may be a good idea to go through various sunglasses shop before investing in a pair of these.

 Put on broad spectrum sunscreen that blocks both UVA and UVB rays and has an SPF of 15 or higher before you go outside.
 Don’t forget to put a thick layer on all exposed skin.
 Get help for hard-to-reach places like your back.
 And remember, sunscreen works best when combined with other options.